- Home

 SafetyWing bills every 4 weeks (28 days), not every calendar month.
 This is an important distinction:

 This means SafetyWing is slightly more expensive than it appears at first glance when annualized.
-The difference is small ($44.08/year for under-40s), but worth noting for accurate budgeting.
+The difference is small ($44.08/year for under-40s), but good to know when you’re planning your budget.

 Start Date and Coverage Gap